top of page

 Tax incentives

 Tax incentives are merely available to resident companies and limited partnerships.
-Common tax incentives include income tax deduction to expenditures on R&D, 5G networks and brand-new smart machines.
-Small and medium-sized businesses may benefit from a super deduction on salaries.
-Income tax deduction incentive for 5G networks and smart machinery investments is available until 2024.
+Common incentives include income tax deductions for expenditures on research and development (R&D), 5G networks, brand-new smart machines, and information and communication security products and services.
+Small and medium-sized businesses may benefit from a super deduction on qualified salaries.

 Withholding tax on profit repatriation

 Dividends received by a resident company from another domestic company are exempt from income tax.
-Dividend paid by domestic companies to foreign shareholders is subject to 21% withholding tax, the rate could be reduced if applicable tax treaty applies.
+Dividends paid by domestic companies to foreign shareholders are subject to a 21% withholding tax.
+The rate may be reduced if an applicable tax treaty applies.
 Taiwan has currently concluded more than 30 tax agreements.

-Branch profit remittance is not subject to withholding tax.
+Profit remittance by branch offices is not subject to withholding tax.

 Withholding tax on interest, royalty, and service fee

-The normal rate is 20%, the rate could be reduced if applicable tax treaty or other preferential treatments apply.
+The standard rate is 20%.
+The rate may be reduced if an applicable tax treaty or other preferential treatments apply.

 Share transfer

-Subject to additional requirements, capital gain on disposal of shares of a domestic company by foreign shareholders is exempt from income tax, unless the company being disposed is deemed property rich.
-In such cases, the House and Land Transactions tax may apply when capital gain arises.
+Subject to additional requirements, capital gains from the disposal of shares of a domestic company by foreign shareholders are exempt from income tax, unless the company being disposed of is deemed property-rich.
+In such cases, the House and Land Transactions Tax (HLTT) may apply to the capital gains.

 Indirect share transfer

-Indirect transfer of a domestic company is not subject to any Taiwan tax implications unless the underlying domestic company is a property rich company.
+Indirect transfer of a domestic company by foreign shareholders is not subject to any Taiwan tax implications unless the underlying domestic company is deemed property-rich.

 House and Land Transactions tax (HLTT)

-Capital gain arising from the transfer of real property, including the transfer of shares in a property rich company, may be subject to HLTT.
+Capital gain arising from the transfer of real property, including the transfer of shares in a property-rich company, may be subject to HLTT.
 HLTT is imposed separately from corporate income tax.
-A property rich company is defined as one where more than 50% of the value of the company’s shares comprises real property located in Taiwan.
+A company is defined as property-rich if more than 50% of the value of its shares comprises real property located in Taiwan.

 Transfer pricing (TP)

-Taxpayers may need to disclose related party transactions in tax returns and submit a contemporaneous TP report if the amount of these transactions reaches specific thresholds.
+Taxpayers may need to disclose related-party transactions in their tax returns and submit a contemporaneous Transfer Pricing (TP) report if the amount of these transactions reaches specific thresholds.
+Additionally, there are requirements for submitting a Master File and a CbCR if certain criteria are met.

 Thin capitalization rules